NVIDIA/ais-k8s/operator/README.md

 The ConfigMap should contain `.crt` or `.pem` files with your CA certificates.
 The operator will automatically mount it to `/etc/ais/ca`.

-For kustomize-based deployments, you can apply a patch to override the ConfigMap name:
+For kustomize-based deployments, you can apply a patch to override the ConfigMap name.
+See [manager_ca_configmap_patch.yaml](config/overlays/default/manager_ca_configmap_patch.yaml) for reference and the example below:

 ```yaml
 # config/overlays/custom/manager_ca_patch.yaml